Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-This combination ensures trainees develop both practical competence and theoretical understanding, making them immediately productive upon completion.

 ---

 ### 📋 The Final Examination

 --{{0}}--
-The training concludes with a comprehensive final examination.
+The training concludes with a comprehensive final examination.This tripartite examination board ensures fairness and comprehensiveness in assessment, reflecting the collaborative nature of the entire system.

 <div style="background-color: #f3e5f5; padding: 20px; border-radius: 10px;">